Local systems in diffeology: Examples of localizations associated with local systems

 \section{Examples of localizations associated with local systems}

 We begin by recalling the result \cite[Proposition 5.3 (i)]{G-H-T} in a somewhat general setting.
-Given an admissible simplicial CDGA $A$, such as $(A_{DR}^*)_\bullet$, let ${\mathcal L}_K$ denote the category of morphisms from $A$ to local systems over $K$ with values in CDGA's whose morphisms are $A$-morphisms described in Definition \ref{defn:A-algebra}.
+Given an admissible simplicial CDGA $A$, such as $(A_{DR}^*)_\bullet$, let ${\mathcal L}_K$ denote the category of morphisms from $A$ to local systems over a connected simplicial set $K$ with values in CDGA's whose morphisms are $A$-morphisms described in Definition \ref{defn:A-algebra}.
 We observe that the category ${\mathcal A}_K$ in Section \ref{sect:local_systems} is a full subcategory of ${\mathcal L}_K$.